 We ended 2019 with a net worth of approximately $365,787.79.

-Last year, we made more from stock market growth than we did from our own contributions.
-This year, we finally got to see a strong bear market, and how that feel emotionally.
+Thanks to market performance, we made more from stock market growth than we did from our own contributions.
+It feels much better than last year, where we finally got to see a strong bear market and how that feels emotionally.

 2022 Savings Rate: 34.5%